Careers in counseling

 You can earn 3 different associate degrees depending on the institution you attend.

 You can earn 3 different associate degrees depending on the institution you attend.
 Generally, an associate of arts (A.A.) program includes classes in general study with a focus on arts and humanities, such as history, languages, and English.
 An associate of science (A.S.) features core classes in sciences, math, statistics, and social sciences.
 An associate of applied science (AAS) includes an applied learning experience, such as an internship or practicum.

 With an associate degree in counseling, you may qualify to work in several roles.
 Some states allow you to work as a mental health technician, outreach specialist, human service assistant, counseling assistant, family mediator, or caseworker.
 You may also be able to work as an addictions or substance abuse counselor, particularly if you have extensive experience in the field.

-Use your bachelor’s degree to work in support or assistive jobs in mental health, marriage and family, substance abuse, rehabilitation, or school industries at various community centers, rehabilitation facilities, hospitals, or similar settings.
+Earn a 4-year bachelor’s degree in counseling to work in entry-level or supportive jobs in mental health, marriage and family, substance abuse, rehabilitation, or school industries at various community centers, rehabilitation facilities, hospitals, or similar settings.

 With a master’s degree in counseling from a CACREP-accredited school, you can obtain licensure and practice in various settings.
 Expect to spend 2 to 5 years earning this graduate degree.

 Before you enroll in a master’s degree program, choose a specialization concentration from the list below (more niche options may be available at some schools):

 - clinical mental health

 - student affairs and college counseling